-The Friendship Centre designed by Kashef Mahboob Chowdhury URBANA and completed in 2011 is a rural training centre inspired by one of the country’s oldest urban archaeological sites.
+Completed in 2011, the Friendship Centre, designed by Kashef Mahboob Chowdhury / URBANA and completed in 2011, is a rural training center inspired by one of the country’s oldest urban archaeological sites.

 - Project Year: 2011